 5) Participants must have advanced Spanish skills.

-To apply, applicants will need to submit an online application which API will provide.
-They will also need to collect and submit all of the supplementary materials required, including their acceptance letter from the host university in Buenos Aires, a letter of recommendation, CV/resume in Spanish, letter of interest (minimum 200 words) in Spanish, and certification of your Spanish language skills.
+To apply, applicants will need to submit an online application, which API will provide.
+They will also need to collect and submit all of the supplementary materials required, including their acceptance letter from the host university in Buenos Aires, a letter of recommendation, CV/resume in Spanish, letter of interest (minimum 200 words) in Spanish, and certification of their Spanish language skills.

 For more information, contact the API Buenos Aires Program Coordinator.